beatst/hello-world/README.md

 # hello-world
-A rep for discribing my interests, goals, known tools and techniques
+A rep for describing my interests, goals, known tools and techniques

 about myself
 I was an active (lone wolf) programmer for the web between 1999 and 2013 with some breaks.